praksd/2D-simulation-OpenGL-/README.md

 3. Shooting the bricks will get you points.
 4. The game will exit when you shoot all the bricks.

+Run the file:

+1. $make Makefile
-Run the file $./sample2D and the game starts within a new window opened.
+2. $./sample2D and the game starts within a new window opened.